//The Colorado Capitol. Photo from Shuttershock.

 2A: Climate Funding

-Explained- This measure would increase sales tax by 0.25% that raises $40 million for Climate Change Action.
+Explained- This measure would increase the sales tax by 0.25% that raises $40 million for Climate Change Action.

 Recommendation- The Alliance Center says vote YES.
 “By voting yes, you would be supporting the funding of projects that make Denver’s homes, buildings and streets more energy efficient.
 One of these proposals would retrofit buildings to emit fewer greenhouse gases and incentivize clean energy sources like solar panels.
 This would also fund the transition of car-first roads to multimodal streets that prioritize a carbon-free fleet of buses, bikes, electric cars, and electric bikes.
 The sales tax would not be imposed on essential products that are already subject to a lower tax rate.
 We think that Denver residents should support this sales tax because it prioritizes and funds projects that will be dedicated to the community with “a strong lens toward equity, race, and social justice,” which is directly in line with The Alliance Center’s vision.”